nicolasparada/blog/content/posts/passwordless-auth-client.md

 ## Fetch

-Before continuing with the page handlers, I'll code some HTTP utilities to work with the server API.
+Before continuing with the pages, I'll code some HTTP utilities to work with the server API.

 Let's create a `static/js/http.js` file with the following content: